davidde/resume/README.md

   # To compile and minify the CSS for production:
   # tailwindcss -i resume.css -o assets/css/tailwind-output.css --minify
   ```
-* Then update the linked stylesheet in the html:
+* Update the linked stylesheet in the html:
   ```html
   <!-- Replace the input stylesheet: -->
   <!-- <link rel='stylesheet' href='resume.css'> -->